oracle/terraform-provider-oci/website/docs/d/data_safe_discovery_analytics.html.markdown

 * `group_by` - (Optional) Attribute by which the discovery analytics data should be grouped.
 * `is_common` - (Optional) A filter to return only the common sensitive type resources.
 Common sensitive types belong to  library sensitive types which are frequently used to perform sensitive data discovery.
 * `sensitive_data_model_id` - (Optional) A filter to return only the resources that match the specified sensitive data model OCID.
+* `sensitive_type_group_id` - (Optional) An optional filter to return only resources that match the specified OCID of the sensitive type group resource.
 * `sensitive_type_id` - (Optional) A filter to return only items related to a specific sensitive type OCID.
+* `target_database_group_id` - (Optional) A filter to return the target database group that matches the specified OCID.
 * `target_id` - (Optional) A filter to return only items related to a specific target OCID.